 How do I reduce my credit card debt?

 To help tackle credit card debt, make a list as part of your budgeting process.
 The list — whether it’s on paper, in a spreadsheet or online — should include the amount you owe on each card and the annual percentage rate for each account, along with the minimum amount you’re supposed to pay each month.

-Once you’ve got that information, you can take on your credit card debt in different ways:
+Once you have that info, you can take on your credit card debt in different ways.